muccg/rdrf/README.rst

 For developers
 --------------

-We do our development using Docker_ containers.
+We do our Python 2 development using Docker_ containers and docker-compose_.
-You will have to set up Docker on your development machine.
+You will have to set up Docker and docker-compose on your development machine.

-Other development dependencies are Python 2 and virtualenv_.

 All the development tasks can be done by using the ``develop.sh`` shell script in this directory.
 Please run it without any arguments for help on its usage.